-- Needs identification and planning
+- Needs identification and planning,

-- Delivery (design and construct)
+- Design and Construct,

-- Operating
+- Operating,

-- Maintaining
+- Maintaining, and

-- Refurbishment (rehabilitating or modifying) or disposal
+- Refurbishment (rehabilitating or modifying) or Disposal

-To support our five asset management lifecycle strategies we use asset fleets which forms the basis of our day-to-day asset intervention strategies.
-We continue to develop a comprehensive set of asset fleet strategies that will set out our approach to managing individual fleet assets.
+To support our five asset management lifecycle strategies, we use asset fleets, which form our dayto-day asset intervention strategies.
+We continue to develop a comprehensive set of asset fleet strategies to set out our approach in managing individual fleet assets.